 Cancer Centre of Southeastern Ontario

-The Medical Physics group at the Cancer Centre of Southeastern Ontario (CCSO) supports an active program in clinical development and research in the field of radiation therapy.
-The physicists with the CCSO are also involved with teaching and research within the Department of Physics at Queen's University.
-The CCSO is located only a few blocks south-east from Stirling Hall.
+The Medical Physics group at the Cancer Centre of Southeastern Ontario supports an active program in clinical development and research in the field of radiation therapy.
+The physicists at the Cancer Centre are also involved with teaching and research within the Department of Physics at Queen's University.
+The Cancer Centre is located only a few blocks south-east from Stirling Hall.

 Centre for Advance Computing (CAC), formerly known as the HPCVL (High-Performance Computing Virtual Laboratory), was formed by a consortium of four Eastern Ontario Universities, and provides scientists from its member institutions the high-performance computing resources necessary to conduct ambitious and innovative research programs.
 The CAC is one of North America's premiere facilities for computational research and is located at Queen's University.